oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Translator
 <translator>
-It MUST be tested that `$.document.source_lang` is present and set if the value `translator` is used for `$.document.publisher.category`.
+It SHALL be tested that `$.document.source_lang` is present and set if the value `translator` is used for `$.document.publisher.category`.
 A CSAF Validator SHALL differentiate in the error message between the key being present but having no or an empty value and not being present at